top of page

 Performance

 It is important to note that the parameters were not specifically tuned for optimal performance for each dataset class; thus, these results represent the model's effectiveness under default settings.
-As it can be seen, with this approach it is possible to train a model within less than a minute, while the average inference time is 9.61ms per image, demonstrating suitability of this approach for real-time applications.
-While most classes achieve accuracies close to 1, there is a room for improvement for some specific classes (e.g. "screw").
+As it can be seen, with this approach it is possible to train a model within less than a minute, while the average inference time is 9.85ms per image for batch=1 and 5.85ms for batch=8, demonstrating suitability of this approach for real-time applications.
+While most classes achieve accuracies close to 1, there is a room for improvement for some specific classes (e.g. "grid", "screw").
 We will cover results of detailed investigation and parameter tuning optimization strategies in one of our upcoming blog posts.

 A video demonstration highlighting the anomaly detection process in action.